 Asset Stewardship.
-The Manager believes that stewardship means the responsible management of the assets entrusted to its care, including the prudent exercise of investor rights and engagement with the issuers of securities in which the Sub-Fund's profile and objectives.
+The Manager believes that stewardship means the responsible management of the assets entrusted to its care, including the prudent exercise of investor rights and engagement with the issuers of securities in which the Sub-Funds invest, where appropriate and consistent with the Sub-Fund's profile and objectives.